ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## Underflow Is Farther Away From Common Numbers

-With signed integers we have a larger margin from commonly used values to the underflow edge [25](https://graphitemaster.github.io/aau/), [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
+With signed integers we have a larger margin from commonly used values to the underflow edge [(25)](https://graphitemaster.github.io/aau/), [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
 Signed values are well-behaved around zero, a common value [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).
-Small mistakes are unlikely to cause and underflow [(31)](https://critical.eschertech.com/2010/04/07/danger-unsigned-types-used-here/).
+Small mistakes are unlikely to cause an underflow [(31)](https://critical.eschertech.com/2010/04/07/danger-unsigned-types-used-here/).
 For unsigned types, that boundary point at the busiest spot, zero  [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).

-Tough beware of malicious inputs that intentionally bring the program close to the domain boundaries [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).
+Though beware of malicious inputs that intentionally bring the program close to the domain boundaries [(34)](https://www.youtube.com/watch?v=Fa8qcOd18Hc).
 Just because the limits are far away from the common values doesn't mean that we can ignore them [(62)](https://news.ycombinator.com/item?id=29766658).
-That is something that is easier to do, accidentally or not, if we don't expect them to ever appear.
+That is something that is easier to do, accidentally or not, if we don't expect them to ever matter.
+With unsigned integer we are more often right at the edge of being thrown across the universe so it is easier to keep this in mind while coding [(68)](https://github.com/ericniebler/stl2/issues/182).
 This can lead to security vulnerabilities.
+An advantage of having the failure case close to zero is that bugs are more likely to be found in testing and fixed before the software goes to production [(67)](Unsigned integers, and why to avoid them).

 Relying on the negative domain of signed integers to skip bounds checking is an appeal to luck, which is not something we should do.
 (What do I mean by this?
 When would it ever be OK to skip bounds checking just because the value is signed?
 Do I mean the min/max values, and not valid index bounds?)